brdlyp/iPSK-Manager/EXPIRATION_UPDATE_FIX.md

 - Updated the warning message to include expiration dates
 - Added the new checkbox value to the AJAX request data

+#### 2. Input Sanitization - `/supportfiles/include/iPSKManagerFunctions.php`

+- Added `fullAuthZUpdateExpiration` parameter to the `sanitizeGetModuleInput()` function
+- Registered it with `FILTER_VALIDATE_BOOLEAN` to properly handle checkbox values
+- **This was critical** - without this registration, the parameter was being filtered out before reaching the update logic

-#### 2. Backend Logic - `/supportfiles/adminportals/modules/authz/update.inc.php`
+#### 3. Backend Logic - `/supportfiles/adminportals/modules/authz/update.inc.php`

 - Added logic to handle the new `fullAuthZUpdateExpiration` parameter
 - When this option is selected, the system:
-  - Retrieves all endpoints associated with the authorization template
+  - Retrieves all endpoints associated with the authorization template via `getEndpointsByAuthZPolicy()`
   - Calculates the new expiration date based on the template's term length:
     - If term length is 0: Sets expiration to 0 (no expiration)
     - Otherwise: Sets expiration to current time + term length
-  - Updates each endpoint's expiration date using the existing `extendEndpoint` function
+  - Updates each endpoint's expiration date using the existing `extendEndpoint()` function
   - Also resets the `accountExpired` flag to 'False' for each endpoint

 ## How to Use